 You can make your sushi rice with white sushi rice, short grain brown rice, or a mix.
 I’ve even used other types of white or brown rice, in a pinch.
 For most applications, you can get away with it.

 The instructions below for Instant Pot Sushi Rice include directions for brown or white rice.
 You can also combine brown and white, and I have directions for that, too.

 White Rice or Brown Rice?

 My family prefers white rice to brown, and for a long time, I worried that I was making an unhealthy choice for my guys.
 Jordyn Cormier at Care2 argues that if you’re eating an otherwise healthy meal, though, white rice is really just fine.

 Sure, brown rice has more protein and fiber, but that doesn’t mean that white rice is bad for you.
 Brown rice is just better.

 Of course, if you want to make brown rice sushi, go for it!
 I love brown rice in my sushi, I’m just outnumbered by white rice-lovers.
 Brown rice adds a nuttiness and chewiness that I find really satisfying, especially in a spicy sushi roll.
 Do what appeals to you (or to the majority of your family)!

-- Combine the rice, water, vinegar, and agave nectar in your pressure cooker pot.
+- Combine the rice, water, vinegar, and agave nectar in your Instant Pot.
 Stir to combine.

 - For brown rice: Stir in an extra 1/4 cup of water, then cook at high pressure for 22 minutes, then do a natural release (10-15 minutes).